lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 Object.entries(StatusEnum).forEach(([key, value]) => {
   // `item.status` is a number, but `key` is a string,
-  // they will never be equal!
+  // They will never be equal!
   const item = array.find(item => item.status === key)
   if (item) {
     item.name = key